Rajeevdamam/tummoc-assesment/readme.md

 npm start
 ```

-##Backend

--   To run the backend locally, navigate to the backend directory and run the following command:
+3. To run the backend locally, navigate to the backend directory and run the following command:

 ```bash
 cd backend